Slip & Fall Accidents

 Yes, in Kentucky, you can still file a slip and fall claim even if you were partially at fault.
 Kentucky follows a comparative negligence rule, which means your compensation may be reduced by your percentage of fault in the accident.

 Understanding the principles of comparative negligence is critical in such cases.
 Even if you were partly responsible for the conditions leading to your accident, this does not bar you from seeking compensation.
 The legal system in Kentucky allows for a fair distribution of fault, which means your potential settlement will be adjusted according to your level of responsibility.
-Engaging a knowledgeable slip and fall attorney Louisville can help ensure that your degree of fault is accurately assessed and that you receive the maximum possible compensation available.
+Engaging a knowledgeable slip and fall attorney Louisville can help ensure that your degree of fault is accurately assessed and that you pursue the maximum compensation available.

 What Is a Slip & Fall?

-Slip and fall injuries can range from sprains, torn ligaments, fractures, and organ damage to neck, shoulder, back, and knee injuries, and even catastrophic injuries, such as traumatic brain injuries and spinal cord damage.
+Slip and fall injuries can range from sprains, torn ligaments, fractures, and organ damage to neck, shoulder, back, and knee injuries, and even catastrophic injuries such as traumatic brain injuries and spinal cord damage.
+Proving a slip and fall injury under premises liability calls for the experience and skills of a competent personal injury attorney.

 What Should I Do After a Slip & Fall Accident?